maricotagc/Java_Logger/README.md

 In this example there are two main files:

-1. [App.java](/src/main/java/org/moita/): simple method which divides two numbers.
+1. [App.java](/src/main/java/org/moita/) contains a simple method which divides two numbers.

-2. [log4j2.xml](/src/main/resources/): configuration file containing parameters for logging messages.
-If this file is not created, only logged messaged with level >= error will be shown.
+2. [log4j2.xml](/src/main/resources/) is configuration file containing parameters for logging messages.
+If this file is not created only logged messaged with level >= error will be shown.
 The name of the file must be log4j2.xml otherwise it won't work.

 ## Notes about logging